cdapio/coopr/docs/docs/source/guide/quickstart/index.rst

 Quick Start Guide
 ==================

-This guide will help you get started with Cask Coopr.
+This guide will help you get started with Coopr.
 In this section, you will learn to provision a cluster using one of the preset templates.

-Installing Cask Coopr
+Installing Coopr
 ===========================

 Please follow the steps found in the :doc:`Installation Guide </guide/installation/index>`.
 Once successfully installed,